-The guarantees provided in our life insurance and annuity contracts are based on the claims paying ability of the issuing company, either AXA Equitable Life Insurance Company (Equitable) New York, NY or MONY Life Insurance Company of America, (MLOA) an Arizona Stock Corporation, with its main administration office in Jersey City, NJ.
-MLOA is not licensed to conduct business in New York and Puerto Rico.
+The guarantees provided in our life insurance and annuity contracts are based on the claims paying ability of the issuing company, either Equitable Financial Life Insurance Company (Equitable Financial) New York, NY or Equitable Financial Life Insurance Company of America, (Equitable America) an Arizona Stock Corporation, with its main administration office in Jersey City, NJ.
+Equitable America is not licensed to conduct business in New York and Puerto Rico.

 You want the confidence that the insurance company you choose has the financial strength to fulfill its obligations to you now and in the future.
-Equitable and MONY America, premiere providers of life insurance products, have been helping individuals reach their most important goals.
+Equitable Financial and Equitable America, premiere providers of life insurance products, have been helping individuals reach their most important goals.

 "As of" date indicates the last public statement by the rating agency.

-The “A” rating for MLOA represents the third highest among fifteen rating levels.
+The “A” rating for Equitable America represents the third highest among fifteen rating levels.

-The “A2” rating for MLOA represents the sixth highest among twenty-one rating levels.
+The “A1” rating for Equitable America represents the fifth highest among twenty-one rating levels.

-The “A+” rating for MLOA represents the fifth highest among twenty rating levels.*Equitable’s assets under management are inclusive of assets under management held by an affiliate, AllianceBernstein L.P.
+The “A+” rating for Equitable America represents the fifth highest among twenty rating levels.*Equitable’s assets under management are inclusive of assets under management held by an affiliate, AllianceBernstein L.P.